-An escrow company is a neutral third party in a real estate transaction whose primary role is to protect the interests of all parties involved in the sale.
+An escrow company is an independent third party in a real estate transaction whose primary role is to protect the interests of all parties involved in the sale.

 - Buyer